avikdatta/ipython_notebook_backup/README.md

 This repository is for backing up my python notebooks.

 ## Notebook
-I use [Jupyter notebook](http://jupyter.org/) both for R and Python codes.
+I used docker images for running these jupyter notebooks [Jupyter notebook](http://jupyter.org/) for both R and Python codes.
 [IRkerlen](https://github.com/IRkernel/IRkernel) should be installed for running R codes via Jupyter.

-I used a docker image for running these notebooks.

 ### List of notebook images
 * Python: [avikdatta/pythonjupyterdockerimage](https://hub.docker.com/r/avikdatta/pythonjupyterdockerimage/)